Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 Of course, the star of the show here is the Pecan.
-Pecans, named Pakans by Algonquin Indians because of their hard shell, are a native American nut.
+Pecans are a native American nut.
 They are a member of the hickory family and grow in temperate climates.
-Here in the United States, they are cultivated in the States of Georgia, Oklahoma, and Texas.
 Pecans have a smooth, reddish-brown, one-inch (2.5 cm) long oval shell which encloses two golden-brown crinkled lobes with ivory-colored meat.
 They have a buttery, soft-textured, slightly bittersweet taste that is enhanced when toasted.
-If you would like to toast the pecans before adding them to the filling, simply place the pecans on a baking sheet and bake for 6-8 minutes in a 350 degree F (180 degree C) oven until lightly browned.
-Cool before using.
+If you would like to toast the pecans before adding them to the filling, simply place the pecans on a baking sheet and bake for about eight minutes in a 350 degree F (180 degree C) oven until lightly browned and fragrant.
+Lastly, if you don't have pecans, you could also use chopped walnuts.

 Related Recipes You May Like